OscarJ12/eudic/README.md

-# 🔢 Fixed-Point Math Library (Q16.16)
+#  Fixed-Point Math Library (Q16.16)

 This library provides a portable and efficient implementation of fixed-point multiplication and exponential functions using **Q16.16** fixed-point format.
-It includes both a **portable C version** and an **optimized ARM Cortex-M3 assembly implementation**.
+It includes both a **portable C version** and an **optimised ARM Cortex-M3 assembly implementation**.

 ---

-## 📖 Reference
+##  Reference

 This implementation of **positive-only** `e^x` is based on the method presented in: